vinid/bkpvinid.github.io/_posts/2020-12-09-distributional-semantics-ontological-concepts.md

 ### Similarity

-One important task is to define how similar are two different ontological concepts.
+As we said above, one important task is to define how similar two different ontological concepts are.
 In the literature this has often been done with distance measures over the hierarchy.
 There are many different measures that can be considered,[^2] but they share all the same basic idea of distance.

 ## Language-based Concept Representation